ADC: All you need to know about antibody-drug conjugates

 The antibody

 Antibodies have the ability to target potential threats through high binding specificity to an antigen.
-They are able to bind to proteins and receptors on the cell surface of cancer cells.
+Monoclonal or bispecific antibodies are able to bind to proteins and receptors on the cell surface of cancer cells.

 Payload